frc/Frantic-S3-Browser/README.md

    Add a new bucket using https://console.aws.amazon.com/s3/home - pay attention that you place the bucket in the region you want it to be in.

+ - If you want the connection to be secure (HTTPS) do not use dots in the bucket name.
+   Using dots in the bucket name will drop the connection to insecure HTTP.

  - Add a CORS policy to enable API requests
    Go back to Permissions tab and press "Add a CORS policy".
 Paste this in: